Pavan-1dev/LICreports/EXPERIMENT-02.md

 The experiment successfully demonstrated the design and analysis of a **CMOS amplifier using NMOS as the amplifying device and PMOS as the active load**.

-DC analysis confirmed that the transistors operate in the saturation region, ensuring proper biasing.
+DC analysis confirmed saturation region operation.
 Transient analysis verified signal amplification, while AC analysis validated the expected gain and bandwidth characteristics.

-The close agreement between theoretical calculations and simulation results confirms the effectiveness of CMOS amplifier design using **LTspice and TSMC 180 nm technology**.
+The close agreement between theoretical and simulated values confirms the effectiveness of CMOS amplifier design using **LTspice and TSMC 180 nm technology**.

 # EXPERIMENT 03